-Failure to comply with these regulations could lead to prosecution and deem the warranty invalid
+Failure to comply with these regulations could lead to prosecution and deem the warranty invalid.

 This appliance must be installed in accordance with the rules in force and used only in a sufficiently ventilated space.
+Consult all instructions before installation and use of this appliance.
+This appliance is intended for decorative purposes.

 This appliance is free from any asbestos material.
-Refractories and fuel bed are constructed from ceramic fibre.
+Refractories and coal bed are constructed from ceramic fibre.